MaximilianAxer/quaxnat/README.md

 data("quax_data")

 ```
-After loading the quaxNat package, we are now ready to apply the quax function, which we do for the .999th quantile and five dispersal kernels implemented in quaxNat.
+After loading the *quaxNat* package, we are now ready to apply the `quax` function, which we do for example for the *.999th* quantile and five dispersal kernels implemented in *quaxNat*.

 ```
 # Estimate regeneration potential based on various dispersal kernels: